Help & FAQs

 1. When will I be done with therapy?

 Therapy is highly individualized as it is based on your unique concerns, so it is difficult to say when you will be ready to discontinue the therapeutic relationship.
-You will work with your therapist to formulate your goals and objectives for therapy, and jointly determine how you will know that you have met your goals and objectives to your satisfaction.
+You will work with your therapist to formulate your goals and objectives for therapy, and jointly determine how you will know when you have met your goals and objectives to your satisfaction.
 Most clients begin their therapeutic processes by attending once per week or every other week, depending on their level of need.
 After a few months, clients and therapists typically decrease the frequency of treatment to triweekly, once per month, or longer between appointments, depending on the degree of progress toward their goals and objectives.
 Clients may maintain this frequency for a long period of time before deciding to end the therapeutic relationship.
 Short answer: It all depends!

 2. Are therapy sessions kept confidential?